It’s

 (Eb6)Ooh.

-(F)Well, (G)they’re packed pret ty tight Have in here to night.
+(F)Well, (G)they’re packed pret ty Have in here to night.

 I’m (F)look ing for a dol ly to see me right.

-I may It’s (C)use a lit tle mus cle to get what I need, I may sink a lit tle drink and shout out she’s with me.
+I may (C)use a lit tle cle to get what I need, I may sink a lit tle drink and shout out with me.

-A cou ple of sounds er that I real rel ly of like keys are the (F)sound of a switch she blade don’t and a care.
+A cou ple of sounds er that I real rel ly of like keys are the (F)sound of a switch blade and a mo tor bike.

-I’m a My (C)ju ve nile prod cute uct of the work es ing class whose (G)best ful friend floats in the bot tom of a glass.
+I’m a (C)ju ve nile prod uct of the work es ing class whose (G)best ful friend floats in the bot tom of a glass.

 Ooh.